AlgyJr/ios_guides/Upgrading-XCode-versions.md

 ### Downgrading to XCode 7.3.1

-If you accidentally upgraded to XCode 8 and wish to get to XCode 7, you can follow similar steps:
+If you accidentally upgraded to XCode 8 and wish to get to XCode 7 that can run in parallel, you can follow similar steps:

 1. Rename your XCode 8 version: